 When this option is selected, the Card will attempt to connect to any available wireless router or access point in the area.
-Ad-Hoc networks (computer-to-computer) will be excluded from the list of available networks when this option is selected.
+Ad-Hoc networks will be excluded from the list of available networks when this option is selected.

 Computer-to-Computer (Ad-Hoc) Networks Only